Emma-chima/AWS-DatabaseMigration-Project/README.md

 ## ✅ What I Learned

 - How to set up and run a DMS migration task (finally 😅).
-- That **permissions are super important**—without the right GRANTs, nothing works.
+- That **permissions are super important** without the right GRANTs, nothing works.
 - How to use the **AWS CLI** to check the status of migration tasks and troubleshoot.
 - Also learned how to clean up my resources properly so I don't get billed for things I’m no longer using.